zircle-io/.github/README.md

 ## Issues at hand

 ### Coordinated bots sharing fake news to manipulate real people
 Elon Musk said it well, when he acquired Twitter (now X): "~20% of users are bots".
 If the status quo is that the platforms allow bots to create, share and manipulate society, then we have a serious threat to democrazy.
-Simultanously, this issue is contradictory for the platforms where it happens – which currently does not exclude anyone – because **first** of all;
+Simultanously, this issue is contradictory for the platforms where it happens – which currently does not exclude anyone – because:
+**1.** First of all, the business model depends on user engagement, which can be demonstrated to advertisers paying for this reach and engagement.
+This yields a result, which does not align with the interest in descaling bots interacting with content, beacuse it shows performance to advertisers, who *love* to see high reach.

 ### AI voices are indistinguishable from real people